annexare/Countries/README.md

 ## Version 3.0: Breaking changes

 Version 3 comes with some data structure changes.
-Also, it was completely reworked with TypeScript, ESM exports and Turborepo file structure.

-## Version 2.0: Breaking changes
+It was completely reworked under the hood with **TypeScript**, **ESM** exports and **Turborepo** file structure.

-This version changes a lot in the data structures, and placement of the files.
+Everything is strongly typed so you can easily use data with auto-complete in your IDE.

-So, if your projects depend on the old structure — specify previous versions, `<2.0.0`.
+**Note**: If your projects depend on the old structure, carefully specify required versions in your dependencies.

 ## Installation